-A: No, the storage account and key vault/key need to be in the same region.
+A: No, the storage account and the Azure Key Vault and key need to be in the same region.

-Q: Can I enable SSE with customer managed keys while creating the storage account?
+Q: Can I enable customer-managed keys for SSE while creating the storage account?

-A: No. When you enable SSE while creating the storage account, you can only use Microsoft managed keys.
-If you would like to use customer managed keys, you must update the storage account properties.
+A: No. When you first create the storage account, only Microsoft-managed keys are available for SSE.
+To use customer-managed keys, you must update the storage account properties.
 You can use REST or one of the storage client libraries to programmatically update your storage account, or update the storage account properties using the Azure portal after creating the account.

-Q: Can I disable encryption while using SSE with customer managed keys?
+Q: Can I disable encryption while using customer-managed keys with SSE?

 Q: Is SSE enabled by default when I create a new storage account?

-Q: I can't enable encryption on my storage account.
+Q: I can't enable SSE using customer-managed keys on my storage account.

-A: Is it a Resource Manager storage account?
-Classic storage accounts are not supported.
-SSE with customer managed keys can also be enabled only on newly created Resource Manager storage accounts.
+A: Is it an Azure Resource Manager storage account?
+Classic storage accounts are not supported with customer-managed keys.
+SSE with customer-managed keys can only be enabled on Resource Manager storage accounts.